Benchmarking among members, 70% of the associations want to do it, but only 30% manages to conduct benchmarking...

 Sometimes products have been introduced for problems we weren’t aware of.
 If Henry Ford had asked his clients what they wanted, then they would have responded a faster horse.
 Unfortunately, benchmarking does not fit in this category.
 So, it has to create a gain or solve a pain.
 That is why you need a member demand.
 Not from all members, but you must have heard at least a couple of times a demand for market information or a problem for which you think benchmarking could be the solution.
 From there, you can ask directly some more members if they would be interested.
 This could be done by phone, but also by a small member survey.
 Be sure to ask them at least the following questions:

 - Would you like to see your organisations/individual (professional) results compared to your peers?
 Comparison could include salaries, financial and operational performance, capabilities, etc.

-- Would you like us to organize and conduct benchmarking surveys among you and your peers?
+- Would you like us to organise and conduct benchmarking surveys among you and your peers?